Cornell-MAE-UG/fa25-portfolio-irin0012/_projects/MAE-4272-Blade-Design.md

 ---

 <strong>Project Overview</strong>
 As part of a class project，we were designing a wind blade for operation and performance testing in Big Blue wind tunnel in Upson 256, Cornell University.
-The main constraints for the blades:
+The The main constraints for the blades are:

-● a maximum length of blade of 6 inches,
-● blade compatible with standard hub piece of 1 in in radius, ● wind turbine operating at a fixed angular velocity under 2000 rpm, ● Wind in the environment follows a velocity distribution described by a Weibull probability distribution with parameters k=5 and c=5.
+- Maximum blade length of **6 inches**
+- Blade compatible with a standard hub piece of **1 in radius**
+- Wind turbine operating at a fixed angular velocity under **2000 rpm**
+- Wind velocity follows a **Weibull distribution** with parameters **k = 5** and **c = 5**

 <strong>Design and Testing</strong>